On sufficient conditions for spanning structures in dense graphs: Hamilton frameworks and main results

 A \emph{matching} $M$ in a $k$-graph $G$ is a subgraph of vertex-disjoint edges.
 We use the following linear programming relaxation of matchings.
 A \emph{fractional matching} is an edge weighting $\vec w \colon E(G) \to [0,1]$ such that $\sum_{e \ni v} \vec w(e)\leq1$ for every vertex $v \in V(H)$.
 The \emph{size} of $\vec w$ is the sum of its weights $\sum_{e \in E(G) } \vec w (e)$.
 A {fractional matching} is \emph{perfect} if it attains the maximum possible size $v(G)/k$.

 Given these preliminaries, we can now define general Hamilton frameworks.

 \begin{definition}[Hamilton framework] For $k \geq 2$, let $G$ be a graph and $\cH \subset K_k(G)$ be a vertex-spanning subgraph.
-We say that $(G,\cH)$ is a $k$-uniform \emph{Hamilton framework} if \begin{enumerate}[(i)] \item $\cH$ is contained in a tight component of $K_k(G)$ and \item $\cH$ has a perfect fractional matching. \end{enumerate} Moreover, the Hamilton framework $(G,\cH)$ is \begin{enumerate}[(i), resume] \item \emph{aperiodic} if $\cH$ contains a closed tight walk of length coprime to $k$, and \item \emph{zero-free} if $\cH$ contains a $(k+1)$-clique. \end{enumerate} \end{definition} For convenience, we use the convention of writing `(aperiodic/zero-free) Hamilton framework' in the assumptions and outcomes of our results to mean that the Hamilton framework in question is aperiodic, zero-free or neither of the two.
+We say that $(G,\cH)$ is a $k$-uniform \emph{Hamilton framework} if \begin{enumerate}[(i)] \item $\cH$ is contained in a tight component of $K_k(G)$ and \item $\cH$ has a perfect fractional matching. \end{enumerate} Moreover, the Hamilton framework $(G,\cH)$ is \begin{enumerate}[(i), resume] \item \emph{aperiodic} if $\cH$ contains a closed tight walk of length coprime to $k$, and \item \emph{zero-free} if $\cH$ contains a $(k+1)$-clique. \end{enumerate} \end{definition} Note that zero-freeness implies aperiodicity, since a $(k+1)$-clique contains a tight cycle of length $k+1$.
+For convenience, we use the convention of writing `(aperiodic/zero-free) Hamilton framework' in the assumptions and outcomes of our results to mean that the Hamilton framework in question is guaranteed to be aperiodic, guaranteed to be zero-free or not guaranteed to be either of the two.